Ramanathapuram C. S. Murugabhoopathy: Legacy

 CSM improvised the left hand playing technique with innovative movements of split fingers.
 He was renowned for his unmatched sense of pitch, tonal purity and meaningful silent pauses while following the main artiste.
 Clarity even during very high speed renditions was one of the hallmarks of his thani aavarthanes (solos).
 CSM also developed many unique patterns and lessons and established a new playing style.

-Some of his notable students include Mavilekkara Shankarakutty Nair, Karaikudi Krishnamurthy (Singapore & London), Kumbakonam Premkumar (AIR Delhi), and B. Druvaraj (Bangalore).
+Some of his notable students include mridangum and kanjira maestro Sri.
+M.R.
+Venupuri Srinivas, Mavilekkara Shankarakutty Nair, Karaikudi Krishnamurthy (Singapore & London), Kumbakonam Premkumar (AIR Delhi), and B. Druvaraj (Bangalore).
 His most famous student was the Khanjira wizard G. Harishankar (AIR Madras).

 The Mridanga trinity influenced one another and drew inspiration by listening to one another.
 It is a fact that Palani Subramania Pillia, who rarely played the Khanjira in live concerts (although he was extremely good at it), played on a Khanjira only with two Mridangists.
 One of course was Palghat Mani Iyer and the other was C S Murugabhoopathy.